Does Birth Control Pills Delay Menopause?

 The Role of Birth Control Pills - Understanding the Basics

 It’s not unknown that the best, simplest, and most convenient way to avoid a pregnancy is by taking birth control pills.
 However, that’s not the only functionality of these pills.
-You’ll be amazed to know the other functions these pills have.
+I was amazed to know the umpteen functions these pills have.
+So will you.
 Let’s take a look at them.
 Birth control pills:

 • Help to control the menstrual cycle